Scientific: Brahea edulis

 Soil: Needs good soil drainage and might sometimes need supplemental magnesium fertilizer in areas with excessively alkaline soil.

-Watering: In desert locations, irrigate infrequently, but regularly during summer.
+Watering: In desert locations, irrigate infrequently, but regularly and deeply during summer.

 Pruning: None, except to remove old or dead fronds.